-We stopped in briefly to Frances to rest before our last leg to Los Cuernos and came up to a deserted checkin station next to tent pads under the trees on the hillside.
-We walked down a large hill to the bathroom/shower facilities which looked great and new but could not find the refugio and were unwilling to walk further down the hill to come back up again.
-We spoke to a few hikers who had stayed there and the walk is long between the refugio and tent sites.
-Also, the employees from the registration station often close up for 15 minutes or more to go hang out elsewhere.
+We stopped in briefly to Refugio Frances to rest before our last leg to Los Cuernos and came up to a deserted check-in station next to tent pads under the trees on the hillside.
+We walked down a large hill to the bathroom/shower facilities which looked great and new but could not find the lodge and were unwilling to walk further down the hill to come back up again.
+We spoke to a few hikers who had stayed there and they said the walk is long between the lodge and tent sites.
+Also, the employees from the registration station often close up for 15 minutes or more.

 + Newer facilities

 − Unattentive staff

 − No great views

 We never had a bad meal at the W Trek Refugios, only bad service.
 Full board was plenty of food for us and the lunches were filling.
 The only thing about the bathrooms was that by the end of the evening sometimes toilet paper runs out and hot water gets cold.
 A major bonus about hiking here is that the water from the streams is drinkable, truly an amazing gift.